I Am A New Jersey Resident, How Do I Transport My Gun?

 Yes, under certain circumstances.
 For example, the Appellate Division reversed a guilty verdict in a criminal case because one of the jurors disclosed that he was familiar with witnesses and the victim of the alleged murder.
 During the trial, he advised other jurors of details of the murder that he was aware of independent of what was presented during the trial.
 Although the juror assured the court that he is impartial, his disclaimer was inadequate as contrary to human nature.
 (State of N.J. vs. Jose L. Negrete).

 Can I Waive My Right To A Jury Trial?

 The New Jersey Supreme Court recently ruled that before a defendant in a criminal case can choose to waive a jury trial, he or she must sign a written waiver acknowledging that the right to a jury trial is being surrendered.
 In these circumstances, a judge would decide both issues of fact and law by way of a bench trial.

 Contact Us For The Answers You Need

-At Robert A. Scirocco and Associates Counselors at Law, we understand how complex the New Jersey criminal justice system is, especially since legislation and case law are continually evolving.
+At Scirocco Law, PC, we understand how complex the New Jersey criminal justice system is, especially since legislation and case law are continually evolving.
 Email or call us at 973-691-1188 as soon as possible after an arrest.
 Our experienced criminal defense attorneys will work hard to protect your rights.